Yttrium-Terminus/jlibxx/README.md

 It is recommended to build everything before importing.
 This means compiling these files to `*.class` (I will incorporate a workflow to do this automatically)

+For now just compile everything manually or build it, everything will become more user friendly as time goes on!

 # Plans
 I plan to release this as a package for Gradle however this might be very unlikely, and could just be stagnant library downloaded straight from the lib.